jasminekayrabs/WAAD-ICA-2024/Proposal.md

 ## Conclusion

 This project will demonstrate a practical application of web development principles to create a functional and user-friendly library management system.
-By adhering to this proposal, we aim to achieve a successful project outcome.
+By adhering to this proposal, I aim to achieve a successful project outcome.